-Killed in action 26th October 1918 in Flanders, aged 22
+Killed in action 26th October 1918 in Belgium, aged 22

 Harry enlisted in Macclesfield on 23rd November 1914 and after training was drafted with the Mediterranean Expeditionary Force to Egypt; here he was engaged in the battle of Gaza, and also saw action in Palestine.
 The battalion stayed here until they were transferred to the Western Front in June 1918.

 The battalion progressed to the Ypres Salient and in October 1918 were involved in action with the 4th Battalion Cheshire Regiment who on the 24th October were in attack in the area south of Courtrai, just east of the Courtrai-Bossuyt Canal.
 The 4th Battalion cleared the whole front of the Canal from Knocke southwards and gained the final objectives on the Sheldt by dusk the same evening.
 During the night previous to this attack, the 7th Battalion cleared the park of Bossuyt Chateau, and made two very gallant but unsuccessful attempts to cross the Canal at locks 3 and 4.
 They eventually succeeded in doing so in the afternoon of the 25th October, joining hands with the companies of the 4th battalion which had moved to the S.E. face of Moen village.